 You’ll also need radish, usually daikon is used for kimchi.
 Daikon is the long white radish also found in Asian markets.

 Fermentation is also about using whatever is available, so if you can’t find daikon, try any other radish.
-I’ve tried easter egg radishes, those small pink red ones, and even golden beets!
+I’ve tried easter egg radishes (pink outside white inside), watermelon radish (white outside pink inside), and even golden beets!

 - Use the back of a spoon to peel ginger.